 Zero-Width Spaces and Joiner Characters.
 The zero-width spaces are not to be confused with the zero-width joiner characters.
-U+200C ZERO WIDTH NON-JOINER and U+200D ZERO WIDTH JOINER have no effect on word boundaries, and ZERO WIDTH NO-BREAK SPACE and ZERO WIDTH SPACE have no effect on joining or linking behavior.
-In other words, the zero-width joiner characters should be ignored when determining word boundaries; ZERO
+U+200C ZERO WIDTH NON-JOINER and U+200D ZERO WIDTH JOINER have no effect on word or line break boundaries, and ZERO WIDTH NO-BREAK SPACE and ZERO WIDTH SPACE have no effect on joining or linking behavior.
+The zero-width joiner characters should be ignored when determining word or line break boundaries.

-WIDTH SPACE should be ignored when determining cursive joining behavior.
 See "Cursive Connection" later in this section.

 Hyphenation.
 U+00AD SOFT HYPHEN (SHY) indicates an intraword break point, where a line break is preferred if a word must be hyphenated or otherwise broken across lines.
 Such break points are generally determined by an automatic hyphenator.
 SHY can be used with any script, but its use is generally limited to situations where users need to override the behavior of such a hyphenator.
 The visible rendering of a line break at an intraword break point, whether automatically determined or indicated by a SHY, depends on the surrounding characters, the rules governing the script and language used, and, at times, the meaning of the word.
-The precise rules are outside the scope of this standard, but see Unicode Standard Annex #14, "Line Breaking Properties," for additional information.
+The precise rules are outside the scope of this standard, but see Unicode Standard Annex #14, "Unicode Line Breaking Algorithm," for additional information.
 A common default rendering is to insert a hyphen before the line break, but this is insufficient or even incorrect in many situations.